knative/client/DEVELOPMENT.md

 See `build.sh --help` for a full list of options and usage examples.

-At the end, the build results in `kn` binary in your current directory, which can be directly executed.
+In the end, the build results in `kn` binary in your current directory, which can be directly executed.

 **Notes:**